JerrardL/tesseract/README.md

 # File Information Extractor
-An application that can provide various different extractions from a file type based on a variety of different enrichments.
+This is an application that can provide various different extractions from a file type based on a variety of different enrichments.
-A file is uploaded via binary to an endpoint, and a JSON response is returned.
+A file is uploaded via binary to an endpoint, and an overall JSON response is returned.
 Based on the file type, the JSON response will return different output.
 Below will be a summary of the different enrichments created so far, and the corresponding supported file types for which they will provide output, along with how to download the required models where necessary.
 You can read through each enrichment, or jump to the TL;DR section from the contents for quick text on installation and how to download the models.
 ## Contents